Dannyj1/Zagreus/README.md

 # Credits
 Thanks to:
-- zd3nik for the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter) that I use a slightly modified version of
+- zd3nik for the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter), which I slightly modified
-- The [Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) contributors for all the knowledge
+- The [Chessprogramming wiki](https://www.chessprogramming.org/Main_Page) contributors for all the information about chess programming

 # License